nilab102/product-data-extraction-api/quotaion_module/Readme_email.md

 - **`server.py`**: Main entry point of the FastAPI application, defining endpoints and request handling.
 - **`config.py`**: Contains configuration variables, including API keys, URLs, and settings.
-- **`model.py`**: Initializes the ChatGroq LLM and defines functions to process queries and extract product data.
+- **`model.py`**: Initializes the ChatGroq LLM and defines functions to process queries and extract data.
 - **`util.py`**: Provides utility functions for HTML cleaning, conversion, and text processing using Selenium or ZenRows.

 ## Customization